kjaymiller/Productivity-in-Tech-frozen/content/services/video.md

-title: Video & Course Content
+title: Video & Course Editing
 subtitle: Create Content that Inspires Future Developers
+slug: video

 No matter what you are trying to teach, having **concise, accessible, and content rich presentations** can help your courses stand out amongst the rest.